CONSTITUTION OF DIGITAL MEDIA & MARKETING ASSOCIATION (NPC)

 The DMMA’s mission is to provide a non-profit forum:

 4.1. in which Brands, Online Publishers, Creative or Development Agencies, Media Agencies and Educators can address issues of common interest;

 4.2. which can facilitate engagement, interaction, learning and commerce between Members, focused on growing the South Africa digital industry;

 4.3. which can represent the South African digital industry before the marketing community, the press, government and the public; and

 4.4. through which international digital players can enter the South African digital marketplace.

-In order for the DMMA to successfully pursue its mission and purpose, the DMMA will have to:
+The main objects of the DMMA are to represent and address issues of common interest of Members and in order for the DMMA to successfully pursue its mission and purpose, the DMMA will have to:

 5.3. enable the South African digital industry with a single, credible audience and revenue measurement and tracking product to act as a planning tool for advertising and media agencies and as an information source for the marketing community;

 5.4. endorse the highest standards in digital publishing, development, creative and media planning with respect to quality and integrity, credibility and accountability;

 5.5. where relevant, develop and promote standard across all aspects of the South African Digital Media and Digital Marketing industry; and